Metric system: Extensibility

-Principles

-Although the metric system has changed and developed since its inception, its basic concepts have hardly changed.
-Designed for transnational use, it consisted of a basic set of units of measurement, now known as base units.
-Derived units were built up from the base units using logical rather than empirical relationships while multiples and submultiples of both base and derived units were decimal-based and identified by a standard set of prefixes.

 Realisation

 The base units used in a measurement system must be realisable.
-Each of the definitions of the base units in the SI is accompanied by a defined mise en pratique [practical realisation] that describes in detail at least one way in which the base unit can be measured.
+To that end, the definition of each SI base unit is accompanied by a mise en pratique (practical realisation) that describes at least one way that the unit can be measured.
 Where possible, definitions of the base units were developed so that any laboratory equipped with proper instruments would be able to realise a standard without reliance on an artefact held by another country.
 In practice, such realisation is done under the auspices of a mutual acceptance arrangement.